ariankordi/FFL.js/README.md

 * Implemented in JSDoc annotated JavaScript (fully typed) directly calling into the FFL library.
 * Supports importing 3DS/Wii U Mii Data (`FFLStoreData`), Mii Studio data, and exporting FFLStoreData.
 * Supported FFL features: Expressions, mipmaps, bounding box, `partsTransform` and model flags for headwear, `FFLiVerifyReason`, basic head only icon creation
-* Tested from Three.js r109 up to r174, latest as of writing
+* Tested from Three.js r109 up to r180 (latest as of writing), WebGL 1.0 (for servers) and 2.0
   - Both included shaders work exclusively in sRGB.
 If you don't know what this means and want to opt out, [see this post from Don McCurdy.](https://discourse.threejs.org/t/updates-to-color-management-in-three-js-r152/50791#post_1).
   - If you are using built-in Three.js materials and need colors to be linear, try: `moduleFFL._FFLSetLinearGammaMode(1)`